ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ~~~~~~~~~~~

-## Overwrite a Group Configuration ## {#configuration-resource-put}
+## Overwrite a Group Configuration ## {#configuration-resource-post}

 This operation MAY be supported by the Group Manager and an Administrator.

-The Administrator can send a PUT request to the group-configuration resource manage/GROUPNAME associated with an OSCORE group with group name GROUPNAME, in order to overwrite the current configuration of that group with a new one.
+The Administrator can send a POST request to the group-configuration resource manage/GROUPNAME associated with an OSCORE group with group name GROUPNAME, in order to overwrite the current configuration of that group with a new one.

 The payload of the request has the same format of the POST request defined in {{collection-resource-post}}, with the exception that the configuration parameters 'group_mode' and 'pairwise_mode' as well as the status parameters 'group_name' and 'gid_reuse' MUST NOT be included.

-The error handling for the PUT request is the same as for the POST request defined in {{collection-resource-post}}, with the following difference in terms of authorization checks.
+The error handling for the POST request is the same as for the POST request defined in {{collection-resource-post}}, with the following difference in terms of authorization checks.

 When performing the authorization checks, the Group Manager uses GROUPNAME as TARGETNAME, and "Write" as PERMISSION.

-If the group-configuration resource targeted by the PUT request does not currently exist, then the Group Manager MUST NOT create the resource and MUST reply with a 4.04 (Not Found) error response.
+If the group-configuration resource targeted by the POST request does not currently exist, then the Group Manager MUST NOT create the resource and MUST reply with a 4.04 (Not Found) error response.

 If the updated group configuration would include parameter values that prevent the Group Manager from performing the operations defined in {{I-D.ietf-ace-key-groupcomm-oscore}} (e.g., due to the Group Manager not supporting a format of authentication credentials), the Group Manager MUST respond with a 5.03 (Service Unavailable) response.
 The response MUST have Content-Format set to application/concise-problem-details+cbor {{RFC9290}} and is formatted as defined in {{Section 4.1.2 of I-D.ietf-ace-key-groupcomm}}.
 Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field MUST be set to 12 ("Unsupported group configuration"), and the 'detail' field SHOULD be included in order to provide additional context.

-If no error occurs and the PUT request is successfully processed, the Group Manager performs the following actions.
+If no error occurs and the POST request is successfully processed, the Group Manager performs the following actions.

-First, the Group Manager updates the group-configuration resource, consistently with the values indicated in the PUT request from the Administrator.
+First, the Group Manager updates the group-configuration resource, consistently with the values indicated in the POST request from the Administrator.
 When doing so, the configuration parameters 'group_mode' and 'pairwise_mode' as well as the status parameters 'group_name' and 'gid_reuse' MUST remain unchanged.

-For each other parameter not specified in the PUT request, the Group Manager MUST use default values as specified in {{default-values}}.
+For each other parameter not specified in the POST request, the Group Manager MUST use default values as specified in {{default-values}}.
 Note that the default value recommended for the status parameter 'active' is the CBOR simple value `false` (0xf4).
-Therefore, if the Administrator intends to preserve the current status of the group as active, then the payload of the PUT request has to include the parameter 'active' specifying the CBOR simple value `true` (0xf5).
+Therefore, if the Administrator intends to preserve the current status of the group as active, then the payload of the POST request has to include the parameter 'active' specifying the CBOR simple value `true` (0xf5).

 When updating the group-configuration resource, the corresponding group-membership resource is also accordingly updated.
 The operation of overwriting such two resources MUST be atomic.
 That is, until the request processing fails, or the group-configuration resource has been fully updated and the values of its parameters set, the following applies.